 About

-My primary research interest is exploring incentive problems in blockchains.
-I’ve recently worked on pricing problems for lending pools, and set the interest rates by relating them to financial options.
 More broadly, I’m interested in the intersection of economics and computer science.
 I enjoy creating compelling and realistic mathematical models of behavior, and rigorously investigating the outcomes of these models.
 My Master’s thesis considered a model of how agents might procrastinate when faced with a difficult task, and used competition to alleviate the harms of procrastination.
 I’ve also worked more broadly in theoretical computer science, investigating strong privacy definitions to protect correlated data and coordination games on large social networks.
-In the past, I’ve done research in Tech Policy/HCI and NLP.
+In the past, I’ve worked on tech policy.

 Interests